 Please make sure you read thoroughly and take notes for all listed tasks below, this will help prepare you to do well in the course.
-PLEASE NOTE: You will receive your weekly work at 6:00am every Monday.
-All Discussion Posts & Assignments are due on the Monday of the following week by 11:55pm.
+PLEASE NOTE: All Discussion Posts & Assignments are due on the Monday of the following week by 11:55pm.